chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

 * ``barycenter name``: name of the output file containing the position and velocity of the barycenter for VOF and Cahn-Hilliard simulations.
 The default file name is ``barycenter_information``.

-* ``calculate mass conservation``: calculates the mass of both fluids for VOF simulations.
+* ``calculate mass conservation``: calculates the mass and momentum of both fluids for VOF simulations.

 * ``mass conservation name``: name of the output file containing the mass of both fluids for VOF simulations.
 The default file name is ``mass_conservation_information``.